eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-27_witness-update-node-currently-replaying-20-6-be-patient.md

 - - -

-This page is synchronized from the post: [Witness Update:  Node Currently Replaying 20.6 - Be Patient!](https://steemit.com/@justyy/witness-update-node-currently-replaying-20-6-be-patient)
+This page is synchronized from the post: ['Witness Update:  Node Currently Replaying 20.6 - Be Patient!'](https://steemit.com/@justyy/witness-update-node-currently-replaying-20-6-be-patient)